mayanhavoc/mayanhavoc/README.md

 ## What I'm currently working on:

-YelpCamp is Colt Steele's 2021 Web Developer Bootcamp's massive final project.
+Discover | Guatemala is based on Colt Steele's 2021 Web Developer Bootcamp's massive final project.
 It's a complete CRUD app built with HTML, Boostrap on the front-end and NodeJS and Mongo on the back-end.

 Features: